-Stock-Based Compensation Plans
+Equity-Based Compensation

-Dimensional supports the adoption of equity plans that align the interests of portfolio company board, management, and company employees with those of shareholders.
+Dimensional supports the adoption of equity plans that align the interests of the portfolio company board, management, and portfolio company employees with those of shareholders.

-Dimensional will evaluate equity compensation plans on a case-by-case basis, taking into account the potential dilution to shareholders, the portfolio company's historical use of equity, and the particular plan features.
+Dimensional will evaluate equity plans on a case-by-case basis, taking into account the potential dilution to shareholders, the portfolio company's historical use of equity, and the particular plan features.